weslleyjk/webpage/README.md

-# Mini site em HTML para Portfolio A1
+# Mini site for Portfolio A1

-* Projeto desenvolvido por: Weslley Ferreira Félix
+* Developed by: Weslley Félix